 A: Yes.
 Many of the Fortune 500 companies have been very sophisticated in how they respond.
 Offering choices in a range of values is one of the most important levers.
 As long as you maintain some choices and the lower options are always available, you can get people to buy higher-priced, higher-value options.

 You can also offer more nuanced price change, and emphasize fairness.
 Consumers tend to push back less when pricing changes are needed to address a business problem considered important to consumers, such as keeping local branches open or making large investments to improve safety.

-Q: Are there different rules for luxury brands?
+there different rules for luxury brands?

 A: Yes.
 Lowering prices could destroy part of the brand’s equity.
 The highest end of the luxury segment is characterized by reverse elasticity.
 When you increase the price for a luxury good, you actually make that brand more desirable.
 But for most mainstream consumer products, raising prices will cause a drop-off in volume, and that eroding market share needs to be calculated over both the near and long term.